-- The use of chemical dust suppressant on non-active mining areas and roads; - Sealing of all major roads and the use of a street sweeper and water truck; - An enclosed crusher building and water sprays on the apron feeder to the crusher; - Fully enclosed conveyors and transfer points prior to the Sag Mill with installed dust collectors; - Restricted access to non-active mining areas; - Use of water sprays on the ROM Pad;

-- Concentrate loading into containers occurs in an enclosed building and containers are covered prior to exiting the building; and - All vehicles leaving site are washed, including trucks taking containers to the rail loadout area. - Traffic light system informing all staff and contractors of wind speeds on a daily basis. - Wind speed alerts from the onsite weather station notifying of wind speeds greater than 35 km/hr
+- The use of chemical dust suppressant on non-active mining areas and roads; - Sealing of all major roads and the use of a street sweeper and water truck; - An enclosed crusher building and water sprays on the apron feeder to the crusher; - Fully enclosed conveyors and transfer points prior to the Sag Mill with installed dust collectors; - Restricted access to non-active mining areas; - Concentrate loading into containers occurs in an enclosed building and containers are covered prior to exiting the building; and - All vehicles leaving site are washed, including trucks taking containers to the rail loadout area. - Traffic light system informing all staff and contractors of wind speeds on a daily basis. - Wind speed alerts from the onsite weather station notifying of wind speeds greater than 35 km/hr